programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 #### Data Type and Format

-29 born digital AI licence PDFs (103,396 words), collated primarily by Estrada with input from Fenlon, based on tools considered for institutional licensing at the University of Buffalo and University of Birmingham.
+We provide 29 born digital AI licence PDFs (103,396 words), collated primarily by Estrada with input from Fenlon, based on tools considered for institutional licensing at the University of Buffalo and University of Birmingham.
+However, we scale down our lesson to also work on individual licence agreements.

 #### What NLP Handles Well

 Structured data, especially where textual content can be pre-determined or modelled closely.
 We realise the limitations in this method, and offer a robust dictionary for relevant AI tool licence flags, that we trust will have a degree of transferability to other agreements.
 However, following the code syntax allows for the dictionary to be edited as a fluid resource.

 In order for our lesson to remain focused on NLP and AI red flags, we use born digital PDFs, pre-converted to computer-readable text.
 This avoids the process of (re)OCRing material with complex layouts, although, due to the formulaic nature of terms and condition licenses, OCR tools are likely to be effective in digitally transcribing such material.
 The quality of machine-readable text from these born digital agreements was manually checked, as well as tested through the following code, before NLP processing.
+Although we highlight occassional errors in our discussion review, these were minimal and did not warrant a full re-OCRing of the licence material.

 #### Hardware Constraints

 This NLP workflow was constructed and tested using an Apple Mac Silicon I, with 8MB RAM.
-As such, similar devices should be able to enact this lesson’s code straight, although slight Python syntax adaptations may be needed depending on your Operating System.
+As such, similar devices should be able to enact this lesson’s code straight, although slight Python syntax adaptations may be needed depending on your Operating System, if you are using this code locally.

+Nonetheless, we also directly link to our [Jupyter Notebook](https://jupyter.org) scaffold and coding environment, through a web-based .ipynb file, which circumvents the local downloading of software packages.

-#### Admin Priveleges?
+#### Admin Privileges?

-[Jupyter Notebook](https://jupyter.org) may require administrative privileges, if using an institutional laptop, however, provided that spaCy is downloaded - the following code can be deployed within your terminal.
+Initially downloading Jupyter Notebooks may require administrative privileges, if using an institutional device.
+However, provided that spaCy is downloaded - the following code can also be deployed within your computer terminal, without Jupyter.
 [Real Python](https://realpython.com/run-python-scripts/) offers solid guidance on the range of code deployment options, if unable to use Jupyter.

 #### Scalability

+###### Scaling Up, for Institutions

-This method is easily scalable across your own licence agreements, although the corpus constructed by Estrada aims to be representative of current AI tools marketed to university libraries.
+This method is easily scalable across your own institutions' licence agreements, although the corpus constructed by Estrada aims to be representative of current AI tools marketed to university libraries.
 It includes AI marketed for automated literature review ([Ai2](https://allenai.org), [elicit](https://elicit.com), [Perplexity](https://www.perplexity.ai/), [scite](https://scite.ai/assistant), [undermind](https://www.undermind.ai)) chat-based and Agentic AI systems ([Google Gemini](https://gemini.google.com/), [Microsoft 365 CoPilot](https://copilot.microsoft.com), [NotebookLM](https://notebooklm.google)), and those aimed at increasing researcher efficiency through automated transcription, ([FromThePage](https://www.fromthepage.com),[Transkribus](https://www.transkribus.org/)).

-As suggested, you can refine and add to our constructed [spaCy](https://spacy.io) dictionary [^1].
+Throughout our lesson, we indicate how you can refine and add to our constructed [spaCy](https://spacy.io) dictionary and corpus.
 The Python workflow is also extensible, with no functions determined by dataset size, provided your computational RAM and disk memory is high enough.
-We have developed this workflow to inform University of Birmingham and Buffalo business-as-usual activities in reviewing AI tool agreements, so have used spaCy with increased scalability in-mind.
+We have developed this workflow to inform University of Birmingham and Buffalo business-as-usual activities in reviewing AI tool agreements, so chose spaCy with increased scalability in-mind.

+###### Scaling Down, for Individuals

+We are also concerned, alongside informing library policies around AI review, in supporting individual researchers and librarians, who may only be reviewing one licence at a time.
+As such, we scale down our code, provide syntax templates and indicate how to tailor our NLP approach.
+Our full dictionary, which forms a long block of code, and may not be needed for individual review, is instead included as a *Programming Historian* asset (link).

 #### Connectivity

 Provided that the spaCy NLP library has been installed within Python, you can complete this lesson offline.
-We can also make use of Jupyter Notebooks as an intuitive environment to construct and troubleshoot this lesson’s code, which - once downloaded - can be accessed offline through a locally hosted server.
+We also make use of Jupyter Notebooks as an intuitive environment to construct and troubleshoot this lesson’s code, which - once downloaded - can be accessed offline through a locally hosted server.
 See - [Project Jupyter Install](https://jupyter.org/install), for advice on setting up the environment.
 The AI tool licences provided as a use case can also be stored locally, as simple PDFs, and are, therefore, accessible offline.

 #### Language